-Application Note: The DTRNG library comprises some functions that performs statistical test on the DTRNG output in order to ensure that the DTRNG is working properly.
-If test is fails the function return an error value and the DTRNG is shuttled down.
-Those functions are described in DTRNG Application note.
+Application Note: The DTRNG FRO library comprises some functions that performs statistical test on the DTRNG FRO output in order to ensure that the DTRNG FRO is working properly.
+If test is fails the function return an error value and the DTRNG FRO is shuttled down.
+Those functions are described in DTRNG regarding random numbers generators (RNG).
+The composite product's RNG will comply with [21] only when all the rules of §2.4 "Génération d'aléa cryptographique" of [21] are addressed.
+In particular, a cryptographic postprocessing must be implemented by the composite developer.

+FRO Application note.